Theodore McCombs: And Then There Were (N-One) by Sarah Pinsker

 It would be easy for these questions to overwhelm a story of any length, but Wells doesn’t let that happen.
-All Systems Red is tightly plotted, action packed and unexpectedly funny—the kind of story you can’t put down but don’t want to end.
+All Systems Red is tightly plotted, action packed and funny—the kind of story you can’t put down and don’t want to end.
 Thankfully, it’s also the first volume in a series.
-Artificial Condition, the second installment in The Murderbot Diaries, is now available from Tor, with two more novellas forthcoming later this year.
+Artificial Condition, the second installment in The Murderbot Diaries, is now available from Tor.com Publishing, with two more novellas forthcoming later this year.
 If you want a fresh take on the Rogue AI trope, Murderbot is the droid you’re looking for.

 Now, if you’ll excuse me, I have another Murderbot story in my entertainment queue …